Point of sale: User interface design

 The design of the sale window is the most important one for the user.
 This user interface is highly critical when compared to those in other software packages such as word editors or spreadsheet programs where the speed of navigation is not so crucial for business performance.

 For businesses at prime locations where real estate is at a premium, it can be common to see a queue of customers.
 The faster a sale is completed the shorter the queue time which improves customer satisfaction, the less space it takes, which benefits shoppers and staff.
 High-traffic operations such as grocery outlets and cafes need to process sales quickly at the sales counter so the UI flow is often designed with as few popups or other interruptions to ensure the operator isn't distracted and the transaction can be processed as quickly as possible.

-Although improving the ergonomics is possible, a clean, fast-paced look may come at the expense of sacrificing functions that are often wanted by end-users such as discounts, access to commission earned screens, membership and loyalty schemes can involve looking at a different function of the POS to ensure the point of sale screen contains only what a cashier needs at their disposal to serve customers.
+Improving POS ergonomics can speed up transactions.
+However, keeping the main screen clean might mean hiding popular features like discounts, loyalty programs, or commission trackers.
+Balancing a fast interface with easy access to these tools is key to a smooth workflow.